openvinotoolkit/openvino/docs/articles_en/about-openvino/performance-benchmarks/generative-ai-performance.rst

 ==============================================

 This page is regularly updated to help you identify the best-performing LLMs on the Intel® Core™ Ultra processor family and AI PCs.

-The table below lists the key performance indicators for a selection of Generative AI models running on a Core Ultra 7-165H based system.
+The table below lists the key performance indicators for a selection of Large Language Models running on an Intel® Core™ Ultra 7-165H based system.

 .. raw:: html